Ossitech/M5StickRangeFinder/README.md

 At the bottom of the screen the signal strength and the temperature of the range finder chip can be found.
 The temperature unit is °C.
+To pause and resume the measurement, press the M5 main button.
-To turn the device back off, press the M5 main button.
+To turn the device back off, press the reset button.

 ## Hardware setup
 You basically only need: